Awele123/Awele123/README.md

 # Hi there, I'm Awele! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with interests in web development, open source, and always eager to learn new technologies.
+I'm a passionate developer with interests in web development, mobile app development, open source, and always eager to learn new technologies.

 ## 🚀 About Me